J.W. Harris (bull rider): 2014 season

-On Saturday night, February 1, Harris competed in the Xtreme Bulls Tour.
+On Saturday night, February 1, Harris competed in the PRCA Xtreme Bulls Tour.
 The event took place in the Rushmore Civic Center at the Black Hills Stock Show & Rodeo in Rapid City, South Dakota.
-Harris made the best two qualified rides of the event – a 92-point ride in the long round and an 89-point ride on Sutton Rodeo's Crystal Springs Peach in the championship round – to claim the title in the 2014 Rapid City Xtreme Bulls Tour.
+Harris made the best two qualified rides of the event – a 92-point ride in the long round and an 89-point ride on Sutton Rodeo's Crystal Springs Peach in the championship round – to claim the title in the 2014 Rapid City Xtreme Bulls event.

 On Saturday night, May 31, the J.W.
 Hart PBR Challenge began in Decatur, Texas.
-Even though it is Touring Pro Division event, it's run like an elite tour event, with top-ranked bulls lined up.
-This year two-time PBR World Champion J.B.
+Even though it was a Touring Pro Division event, it was run like an elite tour event, with top-ranked bulls lined up.
+This year, PBR world champion J.B.
 Mauney and J.W.
-Harris were matched against 2012 World Champion Bull Asteroid, and 2013 PRCA Bull of the Year Shepherd Hills Tested.
+Harris were matched against 2012 PBR World Champion Bull Asteroid, and 2013 PRCA Bull of the Year Shepherd Hills Tested.
 Hart put up $25,000 in a 1,000 Miles From Home $25,000 winner-take-all challenge.
 The PBR selected the bulls they regarded as the toughest: 2013 PRCA Bull of the Year Shepherd Hills Tested had a 94.74 buck off percentage.
 2012 PBR World Champion Bull Asteroid had been ridden only a couple of times.
 Asteroid threw Mauney in two seconds and scored 46 bull points.
 Shepherd Hills Tested threw Harris in 6.17 seconds and scored 45 bull points.
 Harris almost made a qualified ride.

 On Friday, June 13, Harris and three-time World Champion Bull Bushwacker met up for a $50,000 matchup at Chad Berger's DCB PBR Bull Riding Challenge in Bismarck, North Dakota, a PBR Touring Pro Division event.
 When the gate opened, Bushwacker pitched Harris to the ground in less than 4 seconds.
 "I left good with him," Harris said.
 "I didn’t let him beat me out of (the chute), and just right where he threw me off, I just set my hips too soon and raised up too soon.
 He just kept dropping and just pushed me over his head".
 Bushwacker's owner, Julio Moreno, earned $10,000 for the buckoff.
 No buckoff time was officially recorded because the matchup was an exhibition.
 Berger had doubled the bounty to $100,000 a few days ago.